ravinder-Olivier/Booker/README.md

 # Booker For Chrome

-This extensions basic code comes from the, now deprecated Google Calender for Chrome extension by [Manas Tungare](https://github.com/manastungare).
+This extensions basic code comes from the, now deprecated, Google Calender for Chrome extension by [Manas Tungare](https://github.com/manastungare).

 ## Project Goals